Sprachmensch/sprachmensch/README.md

 ##### Hi, I'm SprachMensch

-I've build alot of games using libGDX and quite a few native :iphone: Android Apps.
+I've build alot of games using libGDX and a few native :iphone: Android Apps.
 I’m currently working on :

 -- :pencil: a language learning App